The Map That Changed the World, 9780140280395

 Summary

-Hidden behind velvet curtains in a London house lay an enormous, hand-coloured map – the world’s first geological map.
-Its creator was William Smith, a farmer’s son born in 1769.
+Hidden behind velvet curtains above a stairway in a house in London’s Piccadilly is an enormous and beautiful hand-coloured map - the first geological map of anywhere in the world.
+Its maker was a farmer’s son named William Smith.

 Book Details